 If an employer violates the Lactation Support Act, the affected employee can file a complaint alleging unlawful discrimination.
 Depending on the circumstances involved, the remedies available to employees who experience discrimination in the workplace can include reinstatement, placement into a denied job position, back pay and benefits, and additional damages.
 As SCHAC explains, “the goal of the law is to put the victim of discrimination in the same position (or nearly the same) that he or she would have been if the discrimination had never occurred.”

 Q: What should South Carolina employers do to ensure that they are compliant with the Lactation Support Act?

-In order to ensure that they are in compliance with the Lactation Support Act, businesses in South Carolina should review their breastfeeding policies (and other pertinent employment policies) with their employment counsel.
+Businesses in South Carolina should review their policies with their employment counsel.
 If the company’s current policies do not allow break time to express breast milk, or if the company’s facilities do not include a suitable private location, then additional proactive measures may be necessary.

 Speak with a South Carolina Employment Lawyer at Gignilliat, Savitz & Bettis, LLP

 Do you have questions about your company’s obligations under the South Carolina Lactation Support Act?
 To speak with one of our South Carolina employment lawyers in confidence, please call 803-799-9311 or inquire online today.